SuperOfficeDocs/superoffice-docs/docs/database/tables/kb-category-log.md

 ---
-uid: table-kb-category-log
+uid: table-kb_category_log
-title: kb\_category\_log table
+title: kb_category_log table
 description: Who and when, if somebody edits a knowledge base folder so.generated: true
 keywords:
   - "database"
   - "kb_category_log"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"